 Holy Baptism is the basis of the whole Christian life, the gateway to life in the Spirit, and the door which gives access to the other sacraments.
 Through Baptism we are freed from sin and reborn as sons of God; we become members of Christ, are incorporated into the Church and made sharers in her mission.

-To be baptized at the Cathedral contact our parish coordinator, Shannon Payne.
-Shannon will assist you in setting up the preparation class with the deacon as well as the completion of the Registration Form for Baptism.
+To be baptized at the Cathedral contact our front office, (850) 438-3131, and someone will assist you in setting up the preparation class as well as the completion of the Registration Form for Baptism.

 The source and summit of the Christian life, Holy Eucharist is where we unite ourselves to Christ, who makes us sharers in his Body and Blood to form a single body.
 The Eucharist nourishes our life of faith.